 Actor-Shared Background: Like his character, Andrew Robinson is a claustrophobe.
 He had trouble wearing the prosthetics early on.

 Directed by Cast Member: Avery Brooks, Rene Auberjonois, Michael Dorn, Alexander Siddig and even guest stars Andrew Robinson and Jonathan Frakes get at least one shot behind the camera.
-And LeVar Burton, who appeared in The Next Generation, take a spin as well.
+And LeVar Burton, who appeared in The Next Generation, took a spin as well.

 In fact, Burton was the fifth most prolific director on the series, while Brooks and Auberjonois share sixth place.